Vissel Kobe: Rakuten years and first successes (2015–present)

 In 2017, Vissel signed 2014 FIFA World Cup winner Lukas Podolski.
-He was the first prominent international player Vissel had been able to sign since Michael Laudrup in 1996.
+He was the first prominent international player Vissel had signed since Michael Laudrup in 1996.
 Shortly after, in May 2018, Vissel signed another World Cup winner, Andrés Iniesta, from FC Barcelona.
-In December 2018 Vissel Kobe managed to sign also David Villa from New York City.
+In December 2018 Vissel Kobe added former Barcelona striker David Villa, from New York City.
 The Spanish striker scored 13 goals in 28 games.
-Alongside Sergi Samper and Andrés Iniesta, Villa was the third Spaniard in the team in that season in which they guided Vissel Kobe to win the 2019 Emperor's Cup.
+Alongside Sergi Samper and Andrés Iniesta, Villa was the third Spaniard in the team that season that saw Vissel Kobe win the 2019 Emperor's Cup.

-On 1 January 2020, first time finalist Vissel beat Kashima Antlers in the 2019 Emperor's Cup final at the recently opened New National Stadium to win the first title in the club history.
+On 1 January 2020, first-time finalist Vissel beat Kashima Antlers in the 2019 Emperor's Cup final at the recently opened New National Stadium to win the first title in the club's history.
 The furthest Kobe had been in the Emperor's Cup was the semi-finals of 2000 and 2017.
-This was also Spanish striker David Villa's last professional match.
+This was also Spanish forward David Villa's last professional match as a footballer.
 Vissel also qualified for the 2020 AFC Champions League for the first time.
-On 8 February 2020, Vissel beat Yokohama F. Marinos in which the scoreline was 3–3.
-Vissel Kobe eventually won 3-2 on penalties to win their first Japanese Super Cup title and their second national title ever.
-On 12 February 2020, Vissel played their first AFC Champions League match against Malaysian league champions, Johor Darul Ta'zim at home winning them 5–1 in which Keijiro Ogawa scored a hat-trick in the match.
-The club than managed to have a good run in the competition all the way until the semi-finals facing against eventual winners Korean Ulsan Hyundai however, Vissel was knocked out by the Korean club losing 2–1 in extra time after conceding an unfortunate penalty kick.
+On 8 February 2020, Vissel beat Yokohama F. Marinos after a 3–3 in 90 minutes.
+Vissel Kobe eventually won 3-2 on penalties to win their first Japanese Super Cup title and their second national title.
+On 12 February 2020, Vissel played their first AFC Champions League match against Malaysian league champions, Johor Darul Ta'zim at home winning 5–1, Keijiro Ogawa scoring a hat-trick.
+The club reached the semi-finals, playing against eventual winners Ulsan Hyundai.
+Vissel was knocked out by the Korean club losing 2–1 in extra time after conceding an unfortunate, and very debatable penalty kick.

-In 2021, Vissel achieved an historic third place in the table, thus qualifying for the 2022 AFC Champions League yet again in which the club had another good run in the campaign before losing to Korean Jeonbuk Hyundai Motors 3–1 in the quarter-finals.
+In 2021, Vissel achieved an historic third place in the table of the 2021 J1 League season, thus qualifying for the 2022 AFC Champions League yet again in which the club had another good run in the campaign before losing to Jeonbuk Hyundai Motors 3–1 in the quarter-final.